Swiss soccer league takes congested season to last-day drama - WHIZ News

 The season was to end on Aug.
 2 until the positive tests at Zurich this month forced its home game against Sion to be postponed.

-Fitting in that extra game on Tuesday pushed back the last two rounds for all teams.
+Fitting in that extra game on Tuesday pushed back the last two rounds for all teams to complete a league season that will have taken 54 weeks.

 “Scandal,” Sion midfielder Pajtim Kasami said of the league on his Twitter account last week.